1jour1vin

 Nose

-Deep and mineral, typical of the terroir, it develops powerful aromas of black fruits, pencil lead, and cedar bark, accentuated by subtle notes of wild berries.
+Deep and mineral, typical of the terroir, it offers powerful aromas of dark fruit, pencil lead, and cedar bark, accented by subtle notes of wild berries

-Full-bodied, dense and complex, the tannins melt but remain firm, with flawless structure and exemplary harmony, wonderful tension lingering into an endless, silky finish.
+Full-bodied, dense, and complex, the tannins are well-integrated yet still firm, with a flawless structure and exemplary harmony; a wonderful tension lingers all the way through to an endless, silky finish

 Serve